Double Hung Windows

 Double hung windows are traditional but this does not mean that they are boring.
 They can actually be transformed into a lot of different things,from practical to stylish.
 Double hung windows can be adjusted and designed according to the homeowner’s or office owner’s preferences.
 A double hung window is able to combine ventilation and versatility in one.
 It is a practical choice because of its functionality and sense of style that can rarely be found in just one type of window.
 The double hung can also come in energy efficiency types that will allow offices and homes to save money on utility bills.
 Energy efficient windows are now very important commodities considering the rising prices of energy.

-Sometimes the problem with the most notable or most popular brands is that they are most often the most expensive brands.
-These brands include Andersen, Milgard, Marvin, Pella and JELD-Wen.
+Sometimes the problem with the most notable or most popular brands is that they are most often the most expensive brands as well.
+These brands include Andersen, Milgard, Wallside, Pella and JELD-Wen.
 Eagle double hungs are especially recommended to high-end projects.
-However, there are still reputable window companies out there that offer high-quality double hungs for every budget.
+However, there are still reputable window companies out there that offer high-quality double hung windows for every budget.

 What’s the Average Cost of Double Hung Windows?